owneraio/finp2p-ethereum-adapter/finp2p-contracts/README.md

 and build the sources by running `npm run compile` and `npm run build`.

-## Deploy FinP2P proxy contract
+## Deploy FinP2P operator contract

-FinP2P proxy contract could be deployed using `deploy` script:
+FinP2P operator contract could be deployed using `deploy` script:

 Change the folder to `finp2p-contracts` and run: